yangshun/tech-interview-handbook/contents/during-coding-interview.md

 - Think about how you would solve it without a program
   - You may spot a pattern and come up with a general algorithm for it
 - Recall past questions related to the topic, what similar questions in the past have you encountered and what techniques did you use to solve them?
-- Enumerate through the common data structures and whether they can be applied to the question.
+- Enumerate through the common data structures and algorithms whether they can be applied to the question.
 There really aren't that many - stack, queue, dictionary, heap, graph, etc.
   - Dictionaries/maps are extremely common in making algorithms more efficient
+  - If the input appears to be sorted (or partially sorted), binary search should be one of the first things to try
 - Look out for repeated work and determine if you can cache those computations
   - Trade off memory for speed